 Back in the hippy 60's, when I was a teenager, I knew someone called Frank Press.
 A few years ago I heard he had died and did a google search on his name.
 I found the YouTube song below by Canticle of Like a Rolling Stone.
 I read that Frank had died in 2000.
 It was really lovely to read all those words and listen to him singing and performing again.
 He was a great inspiration to me.

-I knew Frank Press in Farnboroughin way back the 60's and 70's and often visited the folk clubs around there, in Fleet, Farnborough and beyond.
-I was living at home at the time with my mother and father, Margaret and Dennis Hill.
+I knew Frank Press in Farnborough in way back the 60's and 70's and often visited the folk clubs around there, in Fleet, Farnborough and beyond.
+I was living at home at the time with my mum and dad, Margaret and Dennis Hill.
 My mum was pretty active in music at that time and ran the Farnborough Young People's Music Club.
 Another great musical inspiration.